 TYTW previously provided seamstress vocational training and funds for sewing machines to a subset of the survivors who had expressed interest in tailoring.
-Now, in collaboration with IDS’s mask-making initiative, TYTW’s beneficiaries have employed their professional skills to help produce more than 1,000 masks per day, for free distribution to medical professionals as well as vulnerable women/girls affected by this humanitarian emergency.
-The mask-makers received monetary compensation for their production, helping to address an urgent economic security gap that threatens the women’s personal safety in the event of lost income, an anticipated consequence of the COVID-19 pandemic.
-(Women who struggle financially are more likely to be forced into dangerous living situations.)
+At the height of the pandemic, TYTW’s beneficiaries employed their professional skills to help produce more than 1,000 masks per day, for free distribution to medical professionals as well as vulnerable women/girls affected by this humanitarian emergency.
+The mask-makers received monetary compensation for their production, helping to address an urgent economic security gap that threatens the women’s personal safety in the event of lost income, an anticipated consequence of the COVID-19 pandemic (Women who struggle financially are more likely to be forced into dangerous living situations).
 Additionally, all mask materials are sourced from local Nigerian markets, helping to serve as a stimulus for the local economy during a time of global financial crisis.

 Among COVID-19’s many health threats, the pandemic has also worsened child hunger and malnutrition, reduced water access, and increased gender-based violence (including child marriages) as the widespread closures of schools remove access to vital resources.
 The shuttering of schools in Yemen--where Too Young to Wed (TYTW) helped support more than 1000 vulnerable girls and boys with daily school breakfasts before the pandemic--has left many children hungry, losing access to the only meal many would eat in a day.